threefoldtecharchive/rivine/doc/RPC.md

 RPC
 ===

-Sia peers communicate with each other via Remote Procedure Calls.
+Rivine peers communicate with each other via Remote Procedure Calls.
 An RPC consists of a unique ID and a pair of functions, one on the calling end and one on the receiving end.
 After the ID is written/received, both peers hand the connection off to their respective functions.
 Typically, the calling end writes an object to the receiver and then reads a response.

 RPC IDs are always 8 bytes and contain a human-readable name for the RPC.
 If the name is shorter than 8 bytes, the remainder is padded with zeros.
 If the name is longer than 8 bytes, it is truncated.